Opportunities and Development

 The programme includes access to interactive workshops and online media, helping you to develop your intercultural competence before, during and after your intercultural experiences at Warwick, in the community or abroad.

 A Student Newsletter is published monthly during the academic year.
-It contains information about the Department's events, activities and opportunities.
-It comes from WMG Students, so please make sure you check this regularly.
+It contains information about student events, activities and opportunities.